Bhupesh22/ElasticSearch-Python/README.md

     ```
     python app.py

-    Access the application:

 Open your browser and navigate to http://127.0.0.1:5000.
 Search for Movies:

 Enter the title of the movie you wish to search in the input field.
 The app will return matching movies with their title, genre, and description.

 Navigate to http://localhost:9200/ in your browser.
 You should see the Elasticsearch information.